 What will I learn?

 Pupils study science in Year 7 and Year 8.
 From Year 9, as with the other sciences we follow the AQA GCSE specification.
 This qualification is linear and learners will sit all their exams at the end of the course.
-Some pupils will study AQA GCSE biology; other pupils will study AQA GCSE combined science.
+Pupils will study AQA GCSE biology.

 Pupils will study seven topic areas in biology: